rhodyprog4ds/BrownFall20/portfolio/formatting.md

 The summary of for the `part` or whole submission, should match the skills to the chapters.
 Which prompt you're addressing is not important, the  prompts are a *starting point* not the end goal of your portfolio.

+## Data Files

+Also note that for your portfolio to build, you will have to:
+-  include the data files in the repository and use a relative path OR
+-  load via url

+using a full local path **will not work** and will render your portfolio unreadable.

 ## Structure of plain markdown